-The microprocessor diagnostics require that a small nucleus of the microprocessor and its interface to the Nova/Alto be working, before meaningful failure diagnosis can take place.
-When a failure has occurred in this essential nucleus, the Midas "Test-All" command (Maxc2 only) and SMIDiag.run (Maxc2 only) are used to isolate the failure.
-TR has been used for this purpose on Maxc1, but the last year or so we have not been able to recover TR from any of the old tapes on which it is stored.
-We have had to patch test loops into NVIO and use a scope to fix problems in the essential nucleus on Maxc1.
+The microprocessor diagnostics require that a small nucleus of the microprocessor and its interface to the Alto be working, before meaningful failure diagnosis can take place.
+When a failure has occurred in this essential nucleus, the Midas "Test-All" command and SMIDiag.run are used to isolate the failure.

-MemBash and TM (Maxc2 only) have been used to check out memory reference interference problems and failures in the Alto memory interface.
+MemBash and TM have been used to check out memory reference interference problems and failures in the Alto memory interface.

-16.1.
+13.1.
 Running Microprocessor Diagnostics

-The microprocessor diagnostics are normally kept on the Nova or Alto disk and (for Maxc1) on the 10SYS tape.
+The microprocessor diagnostics are normally kept on the Alto disk.